-5. Using the plant site selection (PSS) process based on the S/962 methodology, the Secretariat selected 169 OCPF plant sites which were budgeted for inspection in 2020.
-Due to the outbreak of the coronavirus disease (COVID-19) pandemic and its impact on OPCW activities, the actual number of OCPF inspections conducted in 2020 was 55 (33% of the budgeted number).
-The purpose of this document is to report on the performance of the site selection methodology.
-Because of the unusual circumstances of 2020, reporting based on the actual inspections conducted would not accurately reflect the performance of the methodology.
-Thus, this report bases its findings on the complete inspection plan of 2020 (169 inspections) and not the actual number of inspections conducted (55 inspections).
+5. Using the plant site selection (PSS) process based on the S/962 methodology, the Secretariat selected 162 OCPF plant sites which were budgeted for inspection in 2021.
+Due to the COVID-19 pandemic and its impact on OPCW activities, the actual number of OCPF inspections conducted in 2020 was 55 (33% of the budgeted number of 169 in 2020) and 38 in 2021 (23% of the budgeted number of 162 in 2021).
+Since not all budgeted inspections were conducted in 2020, the inspection plan for 2021 (162 inspections) included uninspected plant sites from the 2020 inspection plan.
+Thus, the 2021 inspection plan (162 sites), including the actual number of inspections conducted in 2021 (38 sites), was based on two PSS processes (i.e., for 2021 and 2020).
+The purpose of this document is to report on the performance of the site selection methodology for plant sites selected for inspection in 2021, based on the 2021 PSS process.
+Because of the unusual circumstances of 2021, reporting based on the actual inspections (38) conducted in 2021 would not accurately reflect the performance of the methodology.
+Thus, this report bases its findings solely on the site selection results for the 2021 inspection plan without including any uninspected plant sites from the 2020 inspection plan.

-- 6. In general, in 2020 the S/962 methodology achieved the objectives of the EC-66/DEC.10 guideline regarding balanced geographical distribution of inspections.
-There were 46 States Parties that were selected to receive at least one OCPF inspection, and an additional three States Parties that were planned to receive only Schedule 1, Schedule 2, or Schedule 3 inspections.
-Furthermore, there were 80 States Parties with at least one inspectable Article VI facility.
-Thus, this total of 49 States Parties represents 61% (49/80) of States Parties with inspectable facilities declared under Article VI, which is more than the preferred goal of 60% in the aforementioned guideline. - 7.
+- 6. In general, in 2021 the S/962 methodology achieved the objectives of the EC-66/DEC.10 guideline regarding balanced geographical distribution of inspections in at least 50% of States Parties with inspectable Article VI facilities but did not achieve the preferred 60% level.
+There were 40 States Parties that were planned to receive at least one OCPF inspection, and an additional four States Parties that were planned to receive only Schedule 1, Schedule 2, or Schedule 3 inspections.
+Furthermore, there were 79 States Parties with at least one inspectable Article VI facility.
+Thus, this total of 44 States Parties represents 56% (44/79) of States Parties with inspectable facilities declared under Article VI. - 7.
 The goal to select the most relevant plant sites for inspection (as reflected in the A151 value) continues to be achieved.
-Figure 1 below depicts the A15 data distribution for inspectable plant sites in pools A, B, and C. For OCPF plant sites not yet inspected in a given State Party, the one-third most relevant are allocated to Pool A, the next one-third are allocated to Pool B, and the one-third least relevant are allocated to Pool C. For purposes of clarity, outliers are not displayed.
+Figure 1 depicts the A15 data distribution for inspectable plant sites in Pools A, B, and C. To prevent a skewed display, statistical outliers (A14 values) have not been included in Figure 1.
+For OCPF plant sites not yet inspected in a given State Party, the one-third most relevant plant sites are allocated to Pool A, the next one-third are allocated to Pool B, and the one-third least relevant are allocated to Pool C. Pool A, from which roughly 70% of all inspections are carried out, has a higher median A15 score (47) than the other two pools.

-FIGURE 1: DISTRIBUTION OF A15 SCORES IN POOLS A, B, AND C FOR INSPECTABLE OCPF PLANT SITES (2020)
+FIGURE 1: DISTRIBUTION OF A15 SCORES IN POOLS A, B, AND C FOR INSPECTABLE OCPF PLANT SITES (2021)